termux/termux-packages/CONTRIBUTING.md

 - **Not installable through language-specific package managers**

-  These packages should be installed through language-specifc package managers,
+  These packages should be installed through language-specific package managers, e.g:
-  eg:

   - `cargo`
   - `cpan`